jiang-zhexin/typebox/README.md

 This project provides TypeScript types for the entire sing-box config.

+## Try TypeBox Online

+You can try TypeBox online on [TypeBox Playground](https://typebox.zhexin.org).
+It runs entirely in the browser, so it is almost identical to the local setup but doesn't require installing anything on your machine.

 ## How to use?

 | Feature Matrix | JSON Schema | TypeScript |